lslezak/blog-test/_posts/2016-02-03-highlights-of-development-sprint-14.md

 layout: post
 date: 2016-02-03 08:08:15.000000000 +00:00
 title: Highlights of development sprint 14
-description: Another three weeks period and another report from the YaST Team (if you don&#8217;t know what we are talking about, see highlights of sprint 13 and the presentation post).
-This was actually a very productive sprint although, as usual, not all changes have such an obvious impact on final users, at least in the short [&#8230;]
+description: Another three weeks period and another report from the YaST Team.
+  This was actually a very productive sprint although, as usual, not all changes have such an obvious impact on final users...
 category:
 - Distribution
 - Factory